-57. Finally, with respect to the Applicant's argument about the ICSC not respecting its own Rules of Procedure regarding signatures required for the promulgation of the decision, the Tribunal finds no support for the claim that a lack of the ICSC Chairman's signature on the transmittal memorandum would render the decision null and void.
+57. Finally, with respect to the Applicant's argument about the ICSC not respecting its own Rules of Procedure regarding signatures required for the promulgation of the decision, the Tribunal finds no support for the claim that a lack of the ICSC Chairman's signature on the transmittal memorandum would render the decision null the jurisdiction of the Dispute Tribunal and that the ICSC is only accountable to the General Assembly.